Harada House: Renovation efforts underway for endangered Riverside landmark with heroic backstory

 The 1913 Alien Land Law prohibited people ineligible for citizenship from owning agricultural land.
 That included the Harada family.
 To be clear, Peterson said they did not break any laws to gain entry to the United States, but Asians simply weren't eligible for citizenship at the time.

-"They were not here illegally, they just did not have a path to citizenship."
+"They were not here illegally, they just did not have a path to citizenship," she said.

 But Peterson said Harada attempted to keep the home by placing it in the names of his children.

-"Jukichi knew perfectly well that his American born children were American citizens."
+"Jukichi knew perfectly well that his American born children were American citizens," she said.

-Three years later, Harada won his case in superior court.
-Peterson said the family got to keep the home.

 But that wasn't the end of it.
 Peterson said the entire family was forcibly removed from the home during World War II simply because they were Japanese.